Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-2-application-insights.md

 ### Create an Azure Application Insights instance

 Before you can use Azure Application Insights, you first need to create an instance of the service.
+The naming convention for Application Insights is: `appi-<environment>-<region>-<application-name>-<owner>-<instance>`

 1. Open the **Azure portal** and navigate to **Application Insights**.